RPisRyan/mojipic/README.md

 The logic for the drawing canvas is in [drawing.ts](web/src/lib/emoji-drawing/drawing.ts).
 The class is treated as immutable.
 Operations on the drawing return a new object, so they can be used for React state updates.

+[Recoil](https://recoiljs.org/) is used for state management.
+Basic `useState` at the root would have worked fine, as the app is small, but I'm here to learn! 🤓